 This is me now - click here!
 I am the #1 Jazz Artist in Korea on Reverbnation!

-My passion for singing, and struggle with my own voice, have led me to over a dozen voice instructors--including Roberta Davis (Berklee School of Music) and Dr. Oren Brown (Juilliard), researching various methods--including Seth Riggs' Speech Level Singing and Dr. Morton Cooper's ("The Voice Doctor"), various holistic health workers, and 21 years of voice coaching.
+My passion for singing, and struggle with my own voice, have led me to over a dozen voice instructors--including Roberta Davis (Berklee School of Music) and Dr. Oren Brown (Juilliard), researching various methods--including Seth Riggs' Speech Level Singing and Dr. Morton Cooper's ("The Voice Doctor") and voiceover training with Don Cosgrove (The Talent Center), various holistic health workers, and 21 years of voice coaching.

 Because of all this research and experience, I have been recognized as a voice expert by eHow.com, EzineArticles.com, VocalDisorders.org (formerly VoiceMatters.net), TRCB.com, TheModernVocalistWorld.com, StarTribune.com, and Asian American Press.
 Additionally, I am an international member of the Voice and Speech Trainers Association.

 I love to share what I've learned, and have inspired over 500 students to improve their voices!
 I have helped absolute beginners to untrained pro singers, speakers and actors, from students age 8 to 80 since 1997.
 I started singing professionally in 1993, and have explored all kinds of voice solutions since 1989.